 Imagine you're on a turbulent flight.
 The plane lurches, coffee sloshes, and a nervous energy fills the cabin.
-Amidst this chaos, you might spot a flight attendant calmly seated, hands neatly tucked under their thighs.
-It seems almost counterintuitive, doesn't it?
-Why, in a situation where reassurance and activity seem paramount, do cabin crew sometimes sit on their hands?
+But amidst this chaos, you might spot a flight attendant calmly seated, hands neatly tucked under their thighs.
+On the flip side, it seems almost counterintuitive, doesn't it?
+Why, in a situation where reassurance and activity seem critical, do cabin crew sometimes sit on their hands?

 The answer isn't as simple as laziness or indifference.
 In reality, it's a carefully considered safety protocol known as the bracing position.
 This technique, seemingly passive, is a proactive measure designed to protect flight attendants from injury during unexpected turbulence or, in the worst-case scenario, an emergency landing.
 It's a testament to the rigorous training and safety-first culture ingrained in the aviation industry.
 So, the next time you see a cabin crew member adopting this posture, understand that it's not a sign of nonchalance, but a demonstration of their commitment to safety and preparedness.